 How-to Compare Medicare Advantage Plans

 When you compare plans, be sure to consider deductibles and drug co-pays as well as the plan premium.
 Rates are not standardized by the government.
-Although many Advantage plans are full covered by your flat-rate Part A and Part B premium, your out-of-pocket expenses will be different with each plan.
+Although many Advantage plans are fully covered by your flat-rate Part A and Part B premium, your out-of-pocket expenses will be different with each plan.

 Remember, Medicare Part C combines your Part A and Part B options and optionally provides Part D drug coverage, as well.
-It’s called Medicare Advantage because, in most cases, it is a lower cost alternative to Original Medicare.
+It’s called Medicare Advantage because, in most cases, it is a lower-cost alternative to Original Medicare.
 Be mindful of the fact that the insurer sets service limits.
 This is how they control costs.